mever-team/FairBench/docs/llms.md

 ```

 Once you have installed one of the above two infrastructures -or one of your own-
-you need to establish a function that calls one of the available LLMs to investigate
+set up a function that calls a model with an input string to obtain
-its biases.
-The following two means of generating LLM wrappers are provided out-of-the-box.
+an output.
+The following two means of generating LLM wrappers
+are provided out-of-the-box.

 ```python
 import fairbench as fb